Japanese Hibachi VS Teppanyaki Explained

-- Teppanyaki is grilled style food whilst Hibachi is more for cooking and uses a round bowl or stove
+- Teppanyaki is food grilled on a flat surface, while hibachi uses a round bowl or stove with a grate.

-- Teppanyaki is relatively young (1945) and Hibachi has been around for hundreds of years
+- Teppanyaki is relatively young (1945), whereas hibachi has been around for hundreds of years.

-- Teppanyaki focusses on entertainment and knife skills whilst Hibachi has a more traditional style
+- Teppanyaki focuses on entertainment and knife skills, while hibachi has a more traditional style.

 What is teppanyaki?